-- Analysis of the isoform-specific role of Collapsin response mediator protein 2 in microtubule polymerization, axon growth and brain development - The TRAK protein family in axonal transport and neural development - Human variants of microtubule-associated proteins and their role in the pathogenesis of epilepsy and spastic paraplegia
+- The TRAK protein family in axonal transport and neural development - Human variants of microtubule-associated proteins and their role in the pathogenesis of epilepsy and spastic paraplegia

-- A. Microtubule regulation in neural development and disease. - B. Axon growth in microfluidic chambers (tyrosinated tubulin red, detyrosinated tubulin green). - C. Tracing of diolistically-labeled cortical neuron dendritic spines.
+A. Microtubule regulation in neural development and disease.

+B. Axon growth in microfluidic chambers (tyrosinated tubulin red, detyrosinated tubulin green).

+C. Tracing of diolistically-labeled cortical neuron den dritic spines.